UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Notes:

-Also every good graph should have a title\!
+Every good graph should have a title\!

-A title provides useful information as to what the plot is about.
+A title provides useful information about what the plot is about.

-Let’s take this opportunity to finish off our scatter plot graph and set the argument `title` to something as well.
+Let’s take this opportunity to finish off our scatter plot and set the argument `title` to something as well.

-To set the `title`, we use the `title` argument to the `.properties()` function.
+So here we have called it *“Scatter plot sugars vs calories for different cereals”*.

+We use the `.properties()` function to do this.

 ---